Venus BUSD Price Reaches $0.0223 (vBUSD)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Venus BUSD’s total supply is 2,694,770,470 tokens.
 Venus BUSD’s official website is app.venus.io/dashboard.
 Venus BUSD’s official Twitter account is @VenusProtocol and its Facebook page is accessible here.
-Venus BUSD’s official message board is medium.com/venusprotocol.
+The official message board for Venus BUSD is medium.com/venusprotocol.

-It is usually not possible to buy alternative cryptocurrencies such as Venus BUSD directly using US dollars.
-Investors seeking to trade Venus BUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as Venus BUSD directly using U.S. dollars.
+Investors seeking to trade Venus BUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus BUSD using one of the aforementioned exchanges.

 Receive News & Updates for Venus BUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus BUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.